Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 Requirements

-To prove you have an innovative patent, you must provide evidence the patent is an international novelty and that you can apply it in several technological, social, or economic fields.
+To prove you have an innovative patent, you must provide evidence that the patent is an international novelty and that you can apply it in several technological, social, or economic fields.

 Expiry Date